 Looking for a new bucket list experience?
-Swim with Manatees at Plantation on Crystal River!
+Learn the best time to Swim with Manatees Crystal River at Plantation on Crystal River!

 I have a confession to make: I have lived in Florida all my life, that’s 36 years if we’re counting, and had never been to Crystal River until earlier this summer.